Andrew-Lodise/WhatToWear/README.md

 # What to Wear

 ## Description:
-### new
-This is a 1-page tkinter program that allows the user to search for weather information of anywhere in the world either by web scraping from google or by using a weather api, it then generates a random outfit that fits that weather data from a csv file called "outfits.csv".
+This is a 2 page tkinter program that allows the user to search for weather information of anywhere in the world either by web scraping from google or by using a weather api, it then generates a random outfit that fits that weather data from a csv file called "outfits.csv".
 The second page allows them to customize what outfits they want to program to choose from, they can enter 4 articles of clothing and the max temp and lowest temp the would wear that outfit.
 Everthing works with a csv file in the backgroud.

 This is a personal project to put on my portfolio it is not intended for many users, but I made it in a customizable way so it will work for everyone.